srfoster/psychology-and-coding/README.md

 ## Possible research questions

-All of the questions that jump out to me are ones that attempt to tease out the relationships between reasoning on programs (which I'll call "syntactical abstract reasoning") and reasoning on the world in general.
+All of the questions that jump out to me are ones that attempt to tease out the relationships between reasoning on syntax and reasoning in general.
+A general strategy is: Find questions about reasoning that can be encoded as questions about syntax and semantics.

-A big first question, then, might be:

 * What other analogical reasoning questions can be translated into questions about programming language comprehension?
 * Can all questions be translated in such a way?